csariyildiz/csariyildiz.github.io/_posts/2023-05-20-editing-fields-on-mongodb.md

   - MongoDB
 ---

 MongoDB is a very popular no-sql database with JSON-like documents.
-I find it very robust usefull for many use cases including apps and data pipelines.
+I find it very robust usefull for many use cases including application development and data pipelines.
 In this document we will explore its features and commands which can be useful when we dealing with data.

 <img src="https://raw.githubusercontent.com/csariyildiz/csariyildiz.github.io/main/img/mongo2.png" class="img-fluid" alt="MongoDB Compass Interface">